5 Top Tips to REALLY Make an Impression With Your First Dance

-At City Dance Parties we know a thing or two about both weddings and a good old fashioned boogie, (over the years we’ve seen it all!)
+At City Dance Parties we know a thing or two about both weddings and a good old-fashioned boogie (over the years we’ve seen it all!).
 We’ve gathered a list of top tips to help you make a splash with your first dance!

 Find a theme or song that means something to you

-Clare, who got married last month also wanted to recreate the moment that her and her husband met.
+Clare, who got married last month also wanted to recreate the moment that she and her husband met.
 She was a dancer out of college, and her h2b was a Big Band sax player.
 Clare says “It was amazing as the band leader invited Mr & Mrs Morgan up to take their first dance.
 But instead I came running on with the girls and he joined in with the band.
 Super cheesy but hilarious!”

 Get your nearest and dearest involved

 What better way to really get the party started than by getting your closest friends and family involved with your first dance?
-Whether you learn a routine on your hen weekend with your girlfriends to perform (we’ve previously choreographed Grease Megamixs’, Charleston’s and Burlesque wedding routines at our hen party dance classes!), or want to have a full flash mob, there are so many options to get everyone involved!
+Whether you learn a routine on your hen weekend with your girlfriends to perform (we’ve previously choreographed Grease Megamix’, Charleston’s and Burlesque wedding routines at our hen party dance classes!), or want to have a full flash mob, there are so many options to get everyone involved!

 Know your limits

-Katrina, who performed a six minute mega mix flashmob with her husband Alex and their guests, (video above!) took charge of the choreography, all of which was all learnt in the guests own time.
+Katrina, who performed a six-minute mega mix flashmob with her husband Alex and their guests, (video above!) took charge of the choreography, all of which was all learnt in the guests own time.
 Some of the bridesmaids even learnt it on the beach a few weeks before the wedding!
-Alex got involved and had ‘great fun editing our playlist mash up of popular tunes’!
+Alex got involved and had ‘great fun editing our playlist mash-up of popular tunes’!